About

 How I work, what I believe, and what I’m good for.

-I’m a Design Engineer with a product-design heritage.
-Over 10 years designing enterprise SaaS, fintech, and consumer products.
-For the last three, building them end to end too.
-That combination is rare: most engineers don’t come from design, and most designers don’t ship production code.
+I’m a Senior Product Designer.
+Over 10 years designing enterprise SaaS, fintech, and consumer products, from research and strategy through to the shipped UI.
+For the last three, I’ve built them in code too.
+That combination is rare: most designers don’t ship production code, and most engineers don’t come from design.

 I care more about the stuff below the interface than the stuff on it.
 The interesting problems at senior level aren’t “how does this screen look.”
 They’re “what is the right product to build, and how do the systems underneath support it.”
 Design thinking is the lens; engineering is the way I get to ship the answer.